 Madison, WI 53701-2688

-If you have an account with DOJ, you may request this information on the Criminal History Record Check website (exit DHS).
+If you have an account with DOJ, you may request this information using the Wisconsin Online Record Check System.

-A complete caregiver background check always consists of the following documents:
+A complete caregiver background check consists of the following documents:

-- A response from the Department of Justice (DOJ) Wisconsin Criminal History Record Request, either a "no record found" response or a criminal record transcript (Wisconsin Identification Data).
-The following forms are available from the Wisconsin Department of Justice (exit DHS).
+- A response from the Department of Justice (DOJ) Wisconsin Criminal History Record Request, either a "no record found" response or a criminal record transcript.

 - A "Response to Caregiver Background Check" letter from the Department of Health Services (DHS) that reports the person's administrative finding or licensing restriction status.